 2. Being Organized Saves You from Buying New

-Organizing keeps you from buying items you already have, but you've forgotten about or lost in your home, car, or workplace.
-Because you don't use them regularly, you're more likely to forget about a box of bandaids you bought several months ago and never opened than your car keys or your wallet.
+Organizing keeps you from buying items you already have but you've forgotten about or lost in your home, car, or workplace.
+Because you don't use them regularly, you're more likely to forget about a box of bandaids you bought several months ago and never opened than your car keys or wallet.

-Combined, these types of purchases can end up costing you a significant amount of money for items that you already own.!
+Combined, these purchases can end up costing you a significant amount of money for items you already own.!
 Not great, especially if they have an expiration date.

 Fortunately, this is a very fixable problem.

-By cleaning and organizing your designated "junk" drawers or areas and making a list of all the items, you will easily find the rubber bands or stapler you're looking for the next time you go searching.
+By cleaning and organizing your designated "junk" drawers or areas and making a list of all the items, you will easily find the rubber bands or stapler you're looking for the next time you search.

 It's a very duplicatable habit that can be applied to many aspects of your daily routine or home organization - including your linen closet, pantry, or bathroom cabinets.